 The first line of defence involves all members of staff at every level within the business who are responsible for identifying, taking and managing risk in their area.

-The second line of defence includes the Actuarial, Compliance and Risk functions that provide oversight and challenge to the risk taking business and the first line of defence.
+The second line of defence includes the Risk and Compliance functions that provide oversight and challenge to the first line of defence.

 Risk governance (continued)